#Golang-Json

 07 How To Use Maps

-Map Use When we use JSON we sometimes encounter cases of dynamic JSON data, which means that the attributes formed by JSON are uncertain, can increase or decrease and are not even fixed.
+When we use JSON we sometimes encounter cases of dynamic JSON data, which means that the attributes formed by JSON are uncertain, can increase or decrease and are not even fixed.
+So in cases like this, if we unmarshal using Struct, it will be difficult because in the struct we have to define all the attributes.

 06 How to know JSON Tags